maneesha777/Datascience/python_oops_assignment/python_oops.md

 ### Q19.
 What happens if you don't do something extra to treat an exception?

 Ans.
 An exception object is created when a Python script raises an exception.
-If not handled properly, it prints a traceback to that error along with some details about why that error occurred.
+If not handled properly, it prints a traceback to that error along with some details about why that error occurred and the program terminates abruptly.
+Then the code past the line that caused the exception will not get executed.
-The programs usually do not handle exceptions, and result in error messages.

 ### Q20.
 What are your options for recovering from an exception in your script?